Akrog/cinderlib/docs/topics/initialization.rst

 Attaching and detaching operations with *cinderlib* will also require `sudo` privileges.

-This configuration option allows us disabling all `sudo` operations when we know we don't require them and we are running the process with a non passwordless `sudo` user.
+This configuration option allows us to define a custom root helper or disabling all `sudo` operations passing an empty string when we know we don't require them and we are running the process with a non passwordless `sudo` user.

-Defaults to `False`.
+Defaults to `sudo`.

 suppress_requests_ssl_warnings
 ------------------------------